C dynamic memory allocation: In-kernel

 Operating system kernels need to allocate memory just as application programs do.
 The implementation of malloc within a kernel often differs significantly from the implementations used by C libraries, however.
 For example, memory buffers might need to conform to special restrictions imposed by DMA, or the memory allocation function might be called from interrupt context.
 This necessitates a malloc implementation tightly integrated with the virtual memory subsystem of the operating system kernel.

 Overriding malloc

 Because malloc and its relatives can have a strong impact on the performance of a program, it is not uncommon to override the functions for a specific application by custom implementations that are optimized for application's allocation patterns.
-The C standard provides no way of doing this, but operating systems have found various ways to do this by exploiting dynamic linking.
+The C standard does not specify a way of doing this, but operating systems have found various ways to do this by exploiting dynamic linking.
 One way is to simply link in a different library to override the symbols.
 Another, employed by Unix System V.3, is to make malloc and free function pointers that an application can reset to custom functions.